-WIN will be at the upcoming IUCN World Parks Congress in Sydney from November 12 – 19!
-We will be co-hosting a pavilion space with our partners at IUCN Oceania.
+WIN attended the IUCN World Parks Congress in Sydney from November 12 – 19.
+We co-hosted a pavilion space with our partners at IUCN Oceania.
 Led by a mix of experts, the WIN & Pacific Pavilion held a series of community dialogues, capacity development trainings, book launches, movie screenings, and more.

 The session was a reflection on the consultations during the “Gathering in the Gully”, a pre-conference workshop held in the Blue Mountains.
 In an open dialogue, participants shared their experiences.